You can add new sites from the Network Home page or from the Profiles & Templates section to configure your SD-WAN network.

-All the Citrix SD-WAN appliances have certain predefined bridge-paired interfaces.
-With “Bridge” option enabled, selection of any interface on the LAN end would automatically highlight the paired interface that is reserved for the WAN end of the bridge.
+All the Citrix SD-WAN appliances have pre-defined bridge-paired interfaces.
+With the Bridge option enabled, selection of any interface on the LAN end automatically highlights the paired interface that is reserved for the WAN end of the bridge.
 For example, physical interfaces 1 and 2 are a bridged pair.

-Inline (Fail-to-Wire) option is available only on hardware appliances and not on virtual appliances (VPX / VPXL).
+- Inline (Fail-to-Wire) option is available only on hardware appliances and not on virtual appliances (VPX / VPXL).

-Fail-to-Block: This option disables the physical connection between the bridged pair of interfaces on hardware appliances, preventing traffic from flowing across the bridge in the event of appliance restart or failure.
+- Fail-to-Block: This option disables the physical connection between the bridged pair of interfaces on hardware appliances, preventing traffic from flowing across the bridge in the event of appliance restart or failure.

 Inline (Fail-to-Block) is the only bridge mode option available on virtual appliances (VPX / VPXL).

-Virtual Inline (One-Arm):
+- Virtual Inline (One-Arm):

 - VLAN ID: The ID for identifying and marking traffic to and from the interface.

-- Routing Domain: The routing domain that provides a single point of administration of branch office network, or a data center network.
+- Routing Domain: The routing domain that provides a single point of administration of the branch office network, or a data center network.